Male Pattern Baldness

 Follicular Unit Extraction (FUE)

 One of the best things about FUE hair replacement surgery is that the results can be permanent.
 Since the follicle is left intact, it should stay active when transplanted.
 In other words, it will continue to produce new hair for years to come.
-However, it is not as successful when other factors beyond male pattern baldness cause your hair loss.
+However, it is not as successful when other factors beyond male pattern baldness cause hair loss.
 No transplant can ever provide a complete turnaround, but these procedures can profoundly impact some people.

 Finasteride (Propecia) for Hair Loss